Willyb15/Data-Science-Python/Week1/intro_unix_lec.md

 operating system, files are ogranized in a tree-like pattern.
 The first directory in a filesystem is called the *root directory*, which contains files as well as subdirectories, which contain more files and subdirectories, and so on.
-If were to look at the file structure of the repository for this class, we might see something like this:
+If we're to look at the file structure of the repository for this class, we might see something like this:

 ![folder_filestructure](imgs/unix_tree.png)